astorDev/seege/postgres-vs-mongo/article.md

 ## Tests

 To correctly estimate write performance it's better to have indexes in place.
 So, our first test will show how long it takes to create an index on an empty database.
-Although, the test doesn't show much I still find it's interesting and we'll need to create an index anyway.
+Although the test doesn't show much I still find it interesting and we'll need to create an index anyway.

 ```csharp
 [SimpleJob(RunStrategy.Monitoring, iterationCount: 1)]